im-utkarsh/stilize-image/README.md

 > requests==2.25.1
 > tensorflow==2.4.1

 All other dependencies will be installed automatically.
+The pretrained model is available at https://tfhub.dev/google/magenta/arbitrary-image-stylization-v1-256/2

 ## Description
 Flask is used for devloping this web application.